LBL: Logarithmic Barrier Loss Function for One-class Classification: Proposed methods

 \subsection{LBL}

-As aforementioned, OCC aims to seek a hypersphere that encloses the target data.
-Given a training set with $N$ target samples $ {{\bf{x}}_i} \in {\mathcal{X}} $, the objective of OCC can be always expressed as
+OCC aims to seek a hypersphere that encloses targets.
+Therefore, the objective of OCC can be expressed as

-where $Dis(\cdot)$ represents a distance function such as the $p$-norm distance $\left\| {\cdot} \right\|_p$, the cosine distance, the Chebyshev distance and so on. $R$ is the radius of the hypersphere.
-Then, a novel loss function is developed by directly approximating the inequality and (\ref{objective_OCC}) can be reformulated as \cite{Book_convex_optimization}
+where $Dis(\cdot)$ represents a distance function such as the L2-norm distance, and $R$ is the radius of the hypersphere.
+Then, a loss function can be constructed by directly approximating the inequality as

-where $D_i = {Dis\left( { {\boldsymbol{\Phi}} ({\bf{x}}_i;{\boldsymbol{\mathcal{W}}} ) , {\bf{c}} } \right)}$, $I(u)$ is the indicator function that is defined as
+where $I(u)$ is the indicator function that is defined as